Kerttu Niskanen

 Kerttu Elina Niskanen (born 13 June 1988) is a Finnish cross-country skier.
-She is a four-time Olympic medalist.
+She is a five-time Olympic medalist.

 Career

 At the FIS Nordic World Ski Championships 2011 in Oslo, her first senior WCH, Niskanen finished eighth in the 10 km classical event.
 To date, her best individual World Championship results are 4th places in the skiathlon and 30 km classical in the FIS Nordic World Ski Championships 2015 in Falun.

 At the 2014 Winter Olympics in Sochi, she won two silver medals as a member of team Finland: in 4 × 5 km relay and in team sprint.
 She also finished fourth in 30 km freestyle.

 Niskanen also has two bronze medals from World Championship 4 x 5 km relays in 2015 and 2017.
 She has won three World Cup competitions and has been on the podium ten times in total.
 Her best result in the Tour de Ski is 5th, which she achieved three times in 2014, 2016, and 2022.

 She was forced to sit out the 2021 World Championships after a fracture was discovered in her left fibula after a World Cup race in Falun, Sweden, in January 2021.
 Despite the sudden, sharp pain from the fracture, Niskanen finished the race in 12th place.
 This was her final race of the season.

 During the 2021/22 season, Niskanen took her first win and podium in three years when she won the 10 km classical Stage World Cup race in Lenzerheide, Switzerland.
 Following the win, she became the Tour de Ski leader for the first time in her career.
 Niskanen eventually finished fifth in the tournament.